m-kupiec/compendium-javascript/README.md

 // "Error fixed"
 ```

-A "thenable" object (an object containing `then` method) may also be created and returned (which will be treated as a promise):
+A "thenable" object (an object containing `then` method; doesn't need to inherit from Promise) may also be created and returned (which will be treated as a promise):

 ```js
 class Thenable {